vahtyah/LeetCodeSolutions/Searching/Breadth-First Search/README.md

 ### ![Medium](https://img.shields.io/badge/Medium-fac31d)

+[0117.
+Populating Next Right Pointers in Each Node II](/Searching%2FBreadth-First%20Search%2F0117.%20Populating%20Next%20Right%20Pointers%20in%20Each%20Node%20II): Connect nodes at each level using 'next' pointers

 [1462.
 Course Schedule IV](/Searching%2FBreadth-First%20Search%2F1462.%20Course%20Schedule%20IV): Check if a course is a prerequisite of another course.

 [1765.
 Map of Highest Peak](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Searching%2FBreadth-First%20Search%2F1765.%20Map%20of%20Highest%20Peak): Find the highest peak on a map.